Family member unsure how many bodies in grim suitcase mystery

 Police are yet to confirm the specific details of how many bodies were found in the "unowned property" and how they arrived at the Moncrieff Ave address.

-There has been reports of multiple victims, but police are yet to officially clarify this.
+There have been reports of multiple victims, but police are yet to officially clarify this.

 Detective Inspector Tofilau Faamanuia Vaaelua said from police's inquiries so far the "occupants of the address are not believed to be involved in the incident".